margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for healthy conversations on the phone with brother and grandfather
 * Grateful for the wind blowing
 * Grateful for positive childhood memories
+* Grateful for positive memories in Scotland
+* Grateful for loving people
+* Grateful for the memories in Scotland and the good going on
+* Grateful for strong people
+* Grateful for cousins
+* Grateful for art therapy
 * Grateful to challenge habitual thinking
 * Grateful for all the generations that have come before to express the glory of God
 * Grateful for hope in the goodness of people within